Multi-Target Updates

 **Result:**

-- Second template's content replaces contents of `#notifications`
+- Second partial's content replaces contents of `#notifications`

 - Form updates in its normal target location